-About access rights regarding window and menu-level security
+About window-level and menu-level access rights

 Caution!
-If window and menu-level security is not set up, Sage 100 Contractor gives all access rights to any user opening the window.
+If window- and menu-level security is not set up, Sage 100 Contractor gives all access rights to any user opening the window.

-When you assign a user to a security group, that user gains the access rights associated with its security group.
+Assigning a user to a security group provides that user all the access rights associated with the security group.
 Sage 100 Contractor applies the access rights only when you have set up window-level and menulevel security on a menu command that opens a window.